FAQs

 How can I help my child learn Greek?

-If you speak Greek at home or have extended family members who speak, using it often is most helpful!
+If you or extended family members speak Greek at home, using it as often as possible is the best approach!
 Consistent exposure is key to learning so embrace any opportunity whether it be through speaking, listening, writing or reading.
-Listen to books on tape or read age appropriate books to your child, watch videos on youtube, play games like hangman or category, draw pictures then talk about them in Greek, listen to music when at home or in the car, or have a simple discussion in Greek at the dinner table(ask for the salt, potatoes, etc.).
+Listen to books on tape or read age-appropriate books to your child, watch videos on Youtube, play games like hangman or category, draw pictures then talk about them in Greek, listen to music at home or in the car, or have a simple discussion in Greek at the dinner table (ask for the salt, potatoes, etc.).
 When learning vocabulary in English, identify the Greek root to instill interest and make a connection.
 And, please keep in mind that by participating in your child’s learning experience through the completion of homework assignments, not only will help to reinforce skills taught in class but will also demonstrate the importance of investing in our children and their education.

 If I have any questions or concerns, who do I contact?